alensiljak/gnucash-portfolio/README.md

 Besides this, `piecash`, and `gnucash_portfolio` packages must be installed.
 These are not enabled in the requirements.txt because I'm using the latest development versions cloned directly from GitHub and/or modified locally.
 Install these with `pip install -e <path to>/piecash`.

+To compile all client-side (.scss, .js) code, run

+`npm run build`

+This will compile images, styles, and scripts into `/static` folder.
+`npm run dev` will do the same but for development.
+Meaning source code will not be minimized and webpack will continue monitoring the folders for any changes.

 ### CSS

 SCSS is compiled using node-sass: